bseltz-cohesity/scripts/sql/restoreSQLDBs/README.md

 * -noRecovery: Restore the DB with NORECOVER option (default is to recover)
 * -showPaths: show data/log file paths and exit
 * -useSourcePaths: use same paths to restore to target server
+* -exportFileInfo: export DB file path info and exit (file name is sourceserver.json)
+* -importFileInfo: import DB file path info (use in conjunction with -useSourcePaths)
+* -forceAlternateLocation: populate alternate location params even when target server name is the same

 ### Misc Parameters